Vekzzor/Sour_Editor/README.md

 # Sour_Editor
-Practice project for learning different tool implementation for a 2D level editor
+Practice project for learning different tool implementation for a 2D level editor.
+Currently uses the SFML library for Rendering and key input while Box2D is used for physics.

 ## Features in progress:
 * Voronoi Fracturing